This is an excerpt from William English’s QuickBooks™ Live Webinar titled “ QuickBooks™ Point of Sale Best Practices” on May 22, 2012.

 But I need to get inventory in the system, don’t I?

-My client has a negative $98,256.00 in the POS inventory Adjustment account, how do I fix it?
+My client has a negative $98,256.00 in the Point of Sale inventory Adjustment account, how do I fix it?

 It really depends on several issues and the fix will not be the same for all.
 Here are some guidelines.

 If this is a new client, remember what causes this problem.
-It may be possible to create your bills using the POS Inventory Adjustment account as your expense account.
+It may be Point Of Salesible to create your bills using the Point of Sale Inventory Adjustment account as your expense account.
 If all of the entries occurred within one accounting period and everything balances, this could be the simplest way.